Costa Rica Hike and Explore

 For standard meeting places and times, see Dates & Fees tab.

-Day 1: Arrive in San Jose and transfer to the hotel in Alajuela.
+Day 1: Arrive in San Jose and make your way to the hotel in Alajuela.
 Enjoy dinner with the group and a program orientation by the pool.

 Day 2: Leave San Jose early in the morning, traveling by van to the pacific coast town of Quepos for lunch.
 After lunch, continue traveling to Baru where you'll stay on a pristine preserve a mile out of town.
 Hike to and spend the night in a remote rainforest jungle camp.
 Take an optional night hike to see nocturnal animals at the peak of their activity.

-Day 3: Wake up deep in the rainforest and hike back down to the beach after breakfast.
+Day 3: Awaken to the sounds of the rainforest and hike back down to the beach after breakfast.
 Enjoy a relaxing afternoon visiting the butterfly enclosure, reading in a hammock under the trees, or swimming in the pool.

-Day 4: Get up from your cozy little cabana for a leisurely breakfast.
-Depart Baru today for the Osa Peninsula, our home for the next several days.
-Travel by bus to the village of Sierpe, then by boat through a mangrove.
-Continue out onto the Pacific Ocean for an incredibly scenic ride along palm-lined beaches.
-Relax on a beautiful beach adjacent to Corcovado National Park.
+Day 4: Rise in the morning to enjoy a fresh breakfast, then depart Baru for the Osa Peninsula, our home for the next several days.
+Travel by bus to the village of Sierpe, then by boat through a mangrove channel continuing out onto the Pacific Ocean for an incredibly scenic ride along palm-lined beaches.
+Settle into your lodge before relaxing on a beautiful beach adjacent to Corcovado National Park.

-Day 6: An early morning boat ride takes you to Corcovado National Park where you will spend the morning exploring one of the earth’s remaining rare wild places.
+Day 6: After breakfast an early morning boat ride takes you to Corcovado National Park where you will spend the morning exploring one of the earth’s remaining rare wild places.
 Hike through the rainforest jungle and beaches looking for spectacular birds and wildlife of all kinds: monkeys, crested guams and other creatures live here in abundance.
 Return to the ranger station for a picnic lunch.
-Travel back to your resort for a final evening on the beach.
+Travel back to your resort for a quiet evening on the beach.

 Day 7: Start the day off with an early morning boat ride back to Sierpe, then travel by van through the mountains to San Isidro, a typical Costa Rican town nestled in the mountain valley.
-After an afternoon of lunch and shopping, travel on to San Gerardo, a small town on the flanks of Mt.
+After lunch and a bit of shopping, travel on to San Gerardo, a small town on the flanks of Mt.
 Chirripo.
 Spend the remainder of the day taking short hikes and/or birdwatching.

-Day 8: Trek up into the cloud forest adjacent to Mt.
+Day 8: Wake early for a trek into the cloud forest adjacent to Mt.
 Chirripo in Cloudbridge Preserve.
-A beautiful loop trail takes you through a fantasy world of hanging moss, huge old growth forest and amazing vistas.
+A beautiful loop trail takes you through a fantasy world of hanging moss, huge old growth forest, and amazing vistas.
 It is a strange and wonderful feeling to look down at the clouds!
-At the end of the day, reminisce with your new friends over a celebratory evening meal.
+At the end of the day, share dinner with your trip mates over a celebratory evening meal.